jvckmorvn/price-finder/README.md

 - Pull the project from this public repository.
 - Navigate to the root directory of the project in the terminal.
-- Finally, run `java -jar mortgage-calculator.jar` to start the program.
+- Finally, run `java -jar price-finder.jar` to start the program.